RndMnkIII/openfpga-NES-Analogizer/README.md

 * Analogizer V1.0.4 [05/03/2025]: Using customized Chip32 loader enables to run at correct speed PAL roms.
 This is based entirely on NES ROMS with 2.0 header or default NTSC settings will be used.
 Please make sure your PAL ROM has an iNES 2.0 header before reporting that the PAL ROM is not working properly.
 You can use this tool to check the ROM, the ma: [NES Mapper](https://www.romhacking.net/download/utilities/683/).
 Most NES ROMs already support this format.
 * Analogizer V1.0.5 [06/03/2025]: Fixed broken PAL bitstream support.
+* Analogizer v1.0.6 [06/03/2025]: Added PAL bitstream for Set2 mappers (needed for Castlevania III PAL for example).

+For the PAL/NTSC/Dendy ROM detection the Chip32 loader reads the NES game ROM header previously to load the core to decode the system type, this needs a iNES2.0 ROM header.
+If the ROM that are you using is of an older header type or a MultiSystem ROM is detected the core will boot into NTSC mode.

+At the moment I cannot add an option to the core menu to force a ROM to load using a system type (NTSC, PAL or Dendy) due to the way the core loader works.
+I hope to provide a solution to this later.

 This Analogizer core uses a configuration file to select Analogizer adapter options, not based on the Pocket's menu system.
 It is necessary to run an external utility Pupdate or AnalogizerConfigurator to generate such a file.
 Once generated, you must copy the analogizer.bin file to the /Assets/analogizer/common folder on the Pocket SD card.
 If this folder does not exist, you must create it.
 Check the refered utility for the relevant options for the Analogizer adapter: SNAC controller, SNAC controller assigments (how to map physical SNAC game controllers to the Pocket openFPGA framework PAD format), Video output and Blank the Pocket Screen (On/Off).